Shark vs iRobot vs eufy: Which robot vacuum is really worth buying?

 If you're looking for a robot vacuum that will clean your floors with minimal input or attention from you, then you'll likely be considering Shark vs iRobot vs eufy.
 However, it's not always immediately obvious which brand or model is best for your needs, so we've compared the three options to help you decide which product is right for your floors.

-To help you find the right model for you, we've examined Shark vs iRobot vs eufy – plus, we've found some great Amazon Prime Day deals on these robot vacuum cleaners as well.
+To help you find the right model for you, we've examined Shark vs iRobot vs eufy – three of the most popular brands in the market.
+For more of our top picks, head to the best vacuum cleaners guide.

 Shark vs iRobot vs eufy: Design

-Take a look at each robot vacuum brand and you'll notice some significant differences in their design.
-The eufy is easily the slimmest at only 2.85-inches thin, it's designed to be hardly noticeable in your home and its dock is similarly unassuming.
-Made with an anti-scratch tempered glass-top cover for protection, it looks quite sleek too, even despite that budget price.
+Take a look at each robot vacuum brand, and you'll notice some significant differences in their design.
+The eufy is easily the slimmest at only 2.85 inches thick.
+It's designed to be hardly noticeable in your home, and its dock is similarly unassuming.
+Made with an anti-scratch tempered glass-top cover for protection, it looks quite sleek, too, despite that budget price.

-It's the iRobot that looks most imposing although, in a way, it's not.
-It uses more of a sleek tower style design that means it goes straight up rather than spreads out like the Shark device.
+It's the iRobot that looks most imposing, although, in a way, it's not.
+It uses more of a sleek tower-style design which means it goes straight up rather than spreads out like the Shark device.

 Shark vs iRobot vs eufy: Features